ErnestThePoet/ACARS-Recorder/README.md

 ```
 acarsdec -j 127.0.0.1:16009 -r A01 131.45
 ```
 Bear in mind that ACARS frequencies vary in different countries.
 Make sure to tune to correct frequencies in your area.
+Also, ACARS link test messages(whose label is `_d` or `Q0`) will be discarded by server.

 ## Configuring nginx
 One last step to enjoy our efforts.
 Edit `/etc/nginx/nginx.conf`, add the following block in `http` block: